-Therefore, as expected, the Company did not receive any interest income for the years 2020 to 2023.
-The Company recognised a gain of Eur123.028.000 (2022: loss Eur1.009.000) on the fair value adjustment on bonds based on valuation performed by independent valuers, mainly due to the fact that the actual receipts were significantly higher than the expected receipts for Cairo 3 bonds (note 9.7).
+Therefore, as expected, the Company did not receive any interest income for the years 2020 to 2024.
+The Company recognised a gain of Eur61.312.000 (2023: gain Eur123.028.000) on the fair value adjustment on bonds based on valuation performed by independent valuers.
+The main reasons for the increase in the fair value of the bonds are described in note 8.7 of the financial statements.